auino/virtualphone/README.md

 The whole system can easily be controlled through a dedicated Telegram bot and integrated with your contacts and calendar.

+It is suggested to have a flat plan including multi-party calls plus free calls and texts.

 ### Supported modems ###

 The system was tested with [Huawei E173](https://consumer.huawei.com/en/routers/e3372/specs/) modem.